Social Icons

 Directed by Jon Favreau

-Jon Favreau used aspects of his life in this movie, like coming from a broken home, struggling to be a dad while having to attend to his work and also deciding to back out from big budget movies to directing this low budget independent movie, like his character Carl left a major restaurant to work in a food truck.
+Jon Favreau used aspects of his own life in this movie, like coming from a broken home, struggling to balance being a dad with his career, and deciding to step away from big-budget films to direct this low-budget indie project.
+Similarly, his character, Carl, leaves a major restaurant to work in a food truck.

-Carl (Jon Favreau) was a popular and successful Chef working in a reputable restaurant owned by Riva (Dustin Hoffman).
-Riva wants Carl to stick with what works when a food critic was going to visit his restaurant, but Carl wants to try new menus, but sticks with the old that works and got panned by the food critic.
+Carl (Jon Favreau) is a popular and successful chef working at a reputable restaurant owned by Riva (Dustin Hoffman).
+Riva insists that Carl stick with what works when a food critic visits, but Carl wants to try new menus.
+He reluctantly sticks to the old menu and gets panned by the critic.
+The review goes viral online, and Carl’s angry reaction leads to him leaving Riva’s restaurant and becoming infamous for not handling criticism well.

-The review went viral on the internet and Carl got angry and acted in ways that led to him leaving Riva’s restaurant and becoming popular for not being able to handle criticism.
-Carl decided to spend some more time with his son and ex-wife hoping it will all blow over.
-Inez (Sofia Vergara) suggested to him to use this time and try out a food truck business where he will be his own boss and determine what will go on the menu.
+Carl decides to spend more time with his son and ex-wife, hoping the scandal will blow over.
+Inez (Sofia Vergara) suggests he use this time to start a food truck business, where he can be his own boss and decide what goes on the menu.

-The movie is rolling in over $45 million, for an independent film that is a financial success and I hope many get to see this movie and appreciate it as much as I did.
+The movie has earned over $45 million, which is a huge financial success for an independent film.
+I hope many people get to see this movie and appreciate it as much as I did.

 0 comments: